Global Justice Initiatives

 Global Clinical Externships and Volunteer Human Rights Initiatives

 The USF School of Law's International Externship Program educates students to be global lawyers and citizens, able to practice their profession anywhere in the world.
 Students extern in international law firms or NGOs.
 The externship program began in Brazil in the 1990s.
-Sites have included Argentina, China, India, El Salvador, the Philippines, and Spain.
+Sites have included Argentina, China, India, El Salvador, the Philippines, Spain, Vietnam and in cities throughout Europe.
 Students have also volunteered in developing countries such as the Dominican Republic where they investigated discrimination experienced by Haitian migrant families.

 Externships and academic opportunities allow students to specialize in criminal justice abuses, women's rights, children's rights, genocide, human rights education, environmental law, economic development, international business law, international trade, and intellectual property law.